shaun-barnard/python/encrypted-message-exchanger/README.md

 ####################
 # SECRETS
 ####################
-PRIVATE_KEY="Password I shared with recipient   "
-SECRET_MESSAGE="This is a secret message\n\nFROM: Neo"
+PRIVATE_KEY="Password I shared with recipient" SECRET_MESSAGE="This is a secret message\n\nFROM: Neo"
 ####################
 # DEFAULT SETTINGS